Indoor Air Quality

 Did you know that the average person breathes 35 lbs of air per day?

 Indoor air quality issues often become obvious through musty odors and stale air.
 They can be so subtle that we get used them and accept the situation as something that cannot be changed.
-Finding solutions to Indoor Air Quailty issues can be complicated.
-The way that air flows into and out of a building can create indoor quality problems that can solved using Advanced Air Sealing techniques, installing proper ventilation, sealing leaky ductwork - to name just a few possible solutions.
+Finding solutions to Indoor Air Quality issues can be complicated.
+The way that air flows into and out of a building can create indoor quality problems that can be solved using Advanced Air Sealing techniques, installing proper ventilation, sealing leaky ductwork - to name just a few possible solutions.
 Trust a Professional Building Scientist to properly assess the situation and find a solution that fits your needs and budget.
-Allow us to help you diagnose and solve air quality issues for good.
+Allow us to help you diagnose and solve air quality issues for good - and keep you safe from COVID19.

 Case Study #1